stevechoy/pdfcombiner/README.md

 [![R-CMD-check](https://github.com/stevechoy/pdfcombiner/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/stevechoy/pdfcombiner/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-PDF Combiner (`pdfcombiner`) is an R package that bundles a simple Shiny App for merging of pdf and/or image files with page selection, removal, or rotation options.
+PDF Combiner (`{pdfcombiner}`) is an R package that bundles a simple Shiny App for merging of pdf and/or image files with page selection, removal, or rotation options.
 The online demo version is available <a href="https://lagom.shinyapps.io/pdfcombiner/" target="_blank">here</a>.

 It is a **fast, free, and secure alternative** to commercial software such as Adobe Acrobat and/or various online websites which require users to sign-up, and it avoids any potential risks associated with uploading files elsewhere.